These states have the most people quitting their jobs as ‘Great Resignation’ continues

 Curious how many people are quitting near you?
 Hover over your state in the map below for local numbers.

-Gallup research last year found 48% of the American workforce was actively looking to change jobs.
+Gallup research last year found that 48% of the American workforce was actively looking to change jobs.

 For many employees, the problem wasn’t always salary, according to Jon Clifton, global managing partner at Gallup.
 (Though salary is a growing concern for employees amid inflation-driven high prices.)
 In a conversation with Axios, Clifton said Gallup data showed the real problem was employee disengagement.